Hiking the Chilkoot Trail in Alaska

 - Prices are per person based on double occupancy, 5% GST is added, all transactions are in Canadian dollars

-The Chilkoot Trail attracts bucket list hikers from around the world, drawn to the scenery, the challenge and the echoes of the 1898 Klondike Gold Rush.
+Yukon’s Chilkoot Trail attracts bucket-list hikers from around the world.
+They are drawn by the scenery, the wildlife, the challenge and the echoes of the 1898 Klondike Gold Rush.

-And as a reward for braving the Chilkoot all the way from Alaska’s coast to Bennet Lake, a float plane will fly us from Bennet Lake over the mountains, lakes and rivers back to Whitehorse.
+And as a reward for braving the Chilkoot all the way from Alaska’s coast to Bennet Lake, a float plane will return you to Whitehorse flying over the Yukon’s magnificent mountains, lakes and rivers.

 See the amazing photos Frits Meyst, award winning photojournalist, documentary maker and outdoor & travel writer, made when he joined Nature Tours of Yukon on an epic trek over the Chilkoot Trail